cafebabel/cafebabel.com/readme.md

 to the server with the _cafebabel_ user callable via the command `ssh cafebabel`.

 Your server must have python3.6 installed.

+Local configuration can be done creating a file called `settings.local.py` at the root of your project.
+This file will override the `settings.py` file.

 Installation can be processed with `make install`.
 Deploying will run through `make deploy`.